deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 - offers privacy, censorship resistance and free choice of server,

-- offers in-chat games like 2048, chess or hextris, and in-chat tools like an editor, a calendar and a checklist.
+- offers in-chat games like 2048, Chess or Hextris, and in-chat tools like an editor, a calendar and a checklist.

 In light of all these features, we prefer to not require